jamesaharris/amesjarris.com/index.md

 ###### 6-11-2021 (16 Days left in my Middle School Years)

-This year has been weird, but it has given me the free time to learn a lot about computer sciences, economy, biology, and
+This year has been weird, but it has given me the free time to learn a lot about computer sciences, economy, biology, and everything overall.
+I decided to make a website and Guthub Page to take note of and document my programs, experiments, and degins.